EllieValentine/PostgreSQL-Procedures-Functions/README.md

-## Function that takes an array as an argument and returns a table
+# PostgreSQL Procedures and Functions

-The repository contains examples of PostgreSQL functions.
+The repository contains examples of PostgreSQL functions and stored procedures.
 Each example has a calling string.